RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlpac/README.md

    - The enterprise server instances are configured as 64-bit servers and can be reconfigured to deploy a 32-bit server (see the next section).
    - The enterprise server instances use pre-built application modules.
    - Two ODBC system data sources called `PG.MASTER`, `PG.VSAM`, `PG.CROSSREGION` and `PG.REGION` are created.<!-- Two sources with four names? -->
-   - The VSAM data is uploaded to the database using `dbfhdeploy add` commands.
+   - The VSAM data is uploaded to the database by using `dbfhdeploy add` commands.
    - The server instances are configured to use the Rocket Database File Handler (MFDBFH) by:
        - The credentials vault is populated with database credentials (using the `mfsecretsadmin` command).
         - Specifying the XA switch module espgsqlxa (its source is in the `src/enterpriseserver/xa` directory of the Enterprise Developer installation location).
         - The `esxaextcfg` module provides encrypted credentials to `espgsqlxa`.
         - Setting the environment variables `MFDBFH_CONFIG` and `ES_DB_FH`.
-        - Configuring the `CICS File Path` setting to point use an `MFDBFH` location (i.e., `sql://...`).
+        - Configuring the `CICS File Path` setting to point use an `MFDBFH` location (i.e., `sql:/...`).
         - Cataloguing the VSAM datasets with MFDBFH locations (i.e. `sql:/...`).
         - Defining a PAC scale-out repository (BANKPSOR) in the Redis server.
         - Configuring the servers to be members of a Performance and Availability Cluster (BANKPAC) using scale-out repository BANKPSOR. <!-- Are the servers configured to be members of a PAC "by using" a scale out repository or "that uses a scale out repository"? -->